• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 I don't know if there is any ingredient as versatile and beloved as a can of condensed cream of mushroom soup.
-It can be gravy, sauce, or my personal favorite... the perfect bechamel for pretty much any casserole (like this vegan green bean casserole).
-However, the first time we hosted Christmas dinner, complete with multiple casseroles, I found myself with a dilemma: The casseroles would need to be gluten-free for my gluten-intolerant wife, and vegan for my plant-based sister-in-law.
+It can be gravy, sauce, or my favorite... the perfect bechamel for almost any casserole (like this vegan green bean casserole).
+However, the first time we hosted Christmas dinner, complete with multiple casseroles, I faced a dilemma: The casseroles would need to be gluten-free for my gluten-intolerant wife and vegan for my plant-based sister-in-law.
 This made-from-scratch vegan and gluten-free cream of mushroom soup was the answer!

 Why This Recipe Works